openlegend/core-rules/core/SRD.md

 the Might, Agility, Fortitude, and Perception attribute scores of the new creature.

--   **Power Level 5** - Polymorph a creature into another creature of the same size and 50% greater OR lesser weight.
-The duration is 1 hour per Alteration attribute point.
+-   **Power Level 5** - Polymorph a creature into another creature of the same size.
+This new form can reduce the target's attribute scores by up to 2.
+If the new form would have higher attributes, the target becomes an exceptional version of that creature.
+For example, transforming a deadly sniper with Agility 5 into a clumsy ogre with Agility 0, would leave the target with an Agility of 3 instead of the 0 typical for the new form.

--   **Power Level 6** - Polymorph a creature into another creature double or half the size.
-The duration is 1 hour per Alteration attribute point.
+-   **Power Level 6** - Polymorph a creature into another creature between double and half the size.
+The new form can reduce the target's attribute scores by up to 3.

--   **Power Level 8** - Polymorph a creature into another creature to quadruple or one-quarter its original size.
+-   **Power Level 8** - Polymorph a creature into another creature between quadruple and one-quarter its original size.
 Alternatively, transform the target into an object of its original size.
-The duration is 1 hour per Alteration attribute point.
+The new form can reduce the target's attribute scores by up to 5.

 -   **Power Level 9** - Polymorph a creature into another creature of any size.
 Alternatively, transform the target into an object of its original size.
-The duration is permanent.
+The new form can reduce the target's attribute scores by up to 7.

 ## Provoked